 The laboratories were interesting, too.
 Like the Physics lab, which would have some instruments, the Chemistry lab, which would have some bottles and flasks.
 The Biology lab was the most interesting one, huge rooms of leaves and roots, rooms with precious microscopes, and outside the lab, there even had some specimens, like the sea turtle, the hawk, the owl, and the panda.

 So that’s it, this was my school, interesting, isn’t it?
 I’m happy to study in there.

+summary:

+It is a wonderful essay.
+I'm not in your school, but I can "see" your school from your essay.
+You are good at finding the details, Hope you can practice more, and write more beautiful essays like this! :-)